sinshu/Helion/Assets/Documentation/Building-Linux-Native-Dependencies.md

 We also depend upon, but do not provide our own copies of:
 1. libGLFW -- we distribute a version provided by OpenTK, which we use for windowing, input (except for gamepads--we use SDL2 for that), and OpenGL.
 2. OpenAL -- This seems to be installed by default on most desktop Linux distributions.
+If not present, the package is named `libopenal1` on Ubuntu and similar Linuxes.

 # Prereqs (WSL Ubuntu 22.04 and 24.04)
 ```